FAQ

 -

 No. We are an independent non-profit.
 However, our founder/visionary is Stanford Graduate School of Business Professor Emeritus Jerry Porras.
 Other LBAN founders include Victor Arias, a Stanford alumni and former Stanford trustee.
-Additionally, several other Stanford alumni helped establish LBAN and forge the partnership with Stanford university from the beginning.
-Stanford University has been an excellent partner and we are grateful for the strong relationship we continue to enjoy with them today.
+Additionally, several other Stanford alumni helped establish LBAN and forge the collaboration with the Stanford Graduate School of Business from the beginning.
+We deeply value this collaboration and are grateful for the strong, ongoing relationship we continue to share.

 What does SLEI stand for?